roo-rb/roo-google/README.md

 ### Google Spreadsheet

-Using Roo to access Google spreadsheets requires you install the 'google-spreadsheet-ruby' gem separately.
+Using Roo to access Google spreadsheets requires you install the 'google-drive-ruby' gem separately.

 ## Installation